 When you first read this sentence, is it clear whether the cereal is Rafael’s or Matt’s?
 Is it clear when you read the sentence again?
-Not really, no. Since both Rafael and Matt are singular, third person, and masculine, it’s impossible to tell whose cereal is being eaten (at least from this sentence).
+Not really, no.

 How would you best revise the sentence above about Rafael and Matt?
 Type your ideas in the text frame below, and then look at the suggested revisions.

 As you write, keep these two things in mind: